Harxhit/Harxhit/README.md

 ## About Me 🙂

-Hello! 👋 I'm Harshit Singh Parihar, a passionate student from India .I am exploring new technologies.
+Hello! 👋 I'm Harshit Singh Parihar, a passionate student from India .
+I am exploring new technologies.

 ### 🌱 I’m currently learning: